emotion-js/emotion/docs/styled.md

 ### Customizing prop forwarding

-By default, Emotion will pass all props to custom components and only props that are valid html attributes for string tags.
-This is can be customized by passing a custom `shouldForwardProp` function.
-You can also use `@emotion/is-prop-valid` to filter out props that are not valid as html attributes, it is what emotion uses internally.
+By default, Emotion passes all props to custom components and only props that are valid html attributes for string tags.
+You can customise this by passing a custom `shouldForwardProp` function.
+You can also use `@emotion/is-prop-valid` (which is used by emotion internally) to filter out props that are not valid as html attributes.

 ```jsx
 // @live